 The course is offered during the Fall 2017 semester.

-> This online syllabus is not complete.
+This online syllabus is not complete.
 Class requirements, assignments, and everything else posted here may change significantly.
-When the syllabus is complete (probably during the first week of class), I will remove this paragraph.
+When the syllabus is complete, I will remove this paragraph.

-> This hands-on course focuses on professional uses of social media platforms including FaceBook, YouTube, Instagram, and Twitter.
+This hands-on course focuses on professional uses of social media platforms including FaceBook, YouTube, Instagram, and Twitter.

 Students will gain practical experience using these platforms as well as professional development tools.
 Assignments will result in a portfolio of work demonstrating skills in scheduling, image processing, writing, and animation.